Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 - In creating deck when you check if a deck with that name exists make sure your exception specifies that the deck name already exists since it’s not necessarily that combination of cards
 - There are redundant checks for invalid cards after getting deck id in create_deck in decks.py(lines 82-96 seem like a copy paste of lines 53-68 and don’t seem to serve any additional purpose)
+- Instructions for multiple endpoints could be updated to be more clear.
+Like creating a deck there is nothing telling the user that a deck must have 5 cards and 5 cards only.
+As of right now if a user has 1 copy of a card they can make a deck with with 5 copies of it.
+I don't know if that is desired behavior, but deck building guidelines would help with the confusion.